 - 1. All fellows are expected to engage in scholarly activity projects in which they develop hypotheses or in projects of substantive scholarly exploration and analysis that require critical thinking.
-Areas in which scholarly activity may be pursued include, but are not limited to: basic, clinical, or translational biomedicine; health services; bioethics; education; and public policy.
-Fellows must gather and analyze data, derive and defend conclusions, place conclusions in the context of what is known or not known about a specific area of inquiry, and present their work in oral and written form. - 2.
-A Scholarly Oversight Committee in conjunction with the trainee, mentor and program director will determine whether a specific activity is appropriate to meet the ABP guidelines for scholarly activities. - 3.
+Areas in which scholarly activity may be pursued include, but are not limited to basic, clinical, or translational biomedicine; health services; bioethics; education; and public policy.
+In addition to biomedical research, examples of acceptable activities might include a critical meta-analysis of the literature, a systematic review of clinical practice with the scope and rigor of a Cochrane review, a critical analysis of public policy relevant to the subspecialty, or a curriculum development project with an assessment component.
+Fellows must gather and analyze data, derive, and defend conclusions, place conclusions in the context of what is known or not known about a specific area of inquiry, and present their work in oral and written form.
+These activities require active participation by the fellow and must be mentored.
+The mentor(s) will be responsible for providing the ongoing feedback essential to the trainee's development. - 2.
+A Scholarly Oversight Committee in conjunction with the trainee, mentor and Program Director will determine whether a specific activity is appropriate to meet the ABP guidelines for scholarly activities. - 3.
 The Scholarly Oversight Committee will - a.
 Determine whether a specific activity is appropriate to meet the ABP guidelines for scholarly activity - b.
 Determine a course of preparation beyond the core fellowship curriculum to ensure successful completion of the project - c.
-Evaluate fellow's progress as related to scholarly activity, including review of the fellow's personal statement at the end of their fellowship - d.
-Advise the program director on the fellow's progress and assess whether the fellow has satisfactorily met the guidelines associated with the requirement for active participation in scholarly activities
+Evaluate fellow's progress as related to scholarly activity - d.
+Advise the Program Director on the fellow's progress and assess whether the fellow has satisfactorily met the guidelines associated with the requirement for active participation in scholarly activities

 4. The interim reports to the Scholarly Oversight Committees are generally 10-15 minutes in duration.
 Fellows fill out a form describing their progress and timeline prior to the meeting.
-In addition, fellows are expected to give a PowerPoint presentation that briefly summarizes scholarly activities since the previous meeting (to include presentations, article reviews for the Quarterly, journal clubs, testimony) and focuses on research progress as well as QI projects, then anticipated next steps for the following 4 months.
+In addition, fellows are expected to give a presentation that briefly summarizes scholarly activities since the previous meeting (to include presentations, article reviews for the Quarterly, journal clubs, testimony) and focuses on research progress as well as QI projects, then anticipated next steps for the following 4 months.
 Please check with CAP faculty if further guidance is needed.